RamezIssac/django-slick-reporting/docs/source/report_view/view_options.rst

                 class MyReport(ReportView):
                     report_model = MySales
-                    group_by = 'client'
+                    group_by = "client"
                     columns = [
-                        'name', # field that exists on the Client Model 'date_of_birth', # field that exists on the Client Model "agent__name", # field that exists on the Agent Model related to the Client Model
+                        "name",  # field that exists on the Client Model "date_of_birth",  # field that exists on the Client Model "agent__name",  # field that exists on the Agent Model related to the Client Model
                         # calculation fields
                     ]